 Acronym/ Abbreviation Definition

 BRO Behavioral, retrocommissioning and operational based energy savings

 CPUC California Public Utilities Commission

 CUSUM Graph Cumulative sum of differences graph - This is a graph that plots the cumulative difference between model-predicted energy use and actual energy use.

 EUL Effective useful life - The average time over which an energy efficiency measure results in energy savings, including the effects of equipment failure, removal, and cessation of use.

 IOUs Investor owned utilities

 kW Kilowatts

 kWh Kilowatt-hours

 M&V Measurement and verification

 MMBtu Millions of British thermal units

 MW Megawatt

 MWh Megawatt-hours

 NMEC Normalized metered energy consumption - This is a means by which savings are quantified at the meter level through a regression approach that normalizes energy use by independent variables such as weather, production, etc.

 NTGR Net-to-gross ratio

-Opportunity Register A document of identified energy saving opportunities intended to be a living document that assigns actions to responsible parties and includes due dates for activities, notes, etc.

 PA Program administrators - For industrial SEM programs, all program administrators are investor owned utilities.

 PI Program implementers - In California SEM these are third party entities that deliver the SEM curriculum and work directly with sites.

 POE Preponderance of evidence

 PG&E Pacific Gas and Electric

 RFP Request for proposals

 RUL Remaining useful life - The number of remaining years that an item, component, or system is estimated to be able to function

 SCE Southern California Edison

 SCG Southern California Gas

 SDG&E San Diego Gas and Electric

+SEM Strategic energy management - A strategy for generating energy savings from large energy users by incorporating energy management into their internal management systems

+SOP Standard operating procedure

+Can Classaria of Terms on page 218 for a detailed evaluation